iechor/docs/content/engine/swarm/swarm-mode.md

 your production environment, Swarm mode provides a fault-tolerant platform with cluster management features to keep your services running and available.

-These instructions assume you have installed the Docker Engine on a machine to serve as a manager node in your swarm.
+These instructions assume you have installed the iEchor Engine on a machine to serve as a manager node in your swarm.

 If you haven't already, read through the [Swarm mode key concepts](key-concepts.md)